GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 - Loyalty metrics (repeat attendance)

 **Who Pays For This:**
-- Venues: "Who is my target customer?"
+- Venues: "Who is my target customer"
-- Musicians: "Where are my fans located?"
+- Musicians: "Where are my fans located"
-- Brands: "Which venues/artists reach my demographic?"
+- Brands: "Which venues/artists reach my demographic"
-- Promoters: "How to market this event?"
+- Promoters: "How to market this event"

 **Value:** $299-1,999/month for dashboard access